 Messrs.
-Davis, Crisp and Evans and Ms. Bowman are the members of our Compensation Committee.
-In fulfilling its oversight responsibilities, the Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis contained in this proxy statement and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2021.
-Based on these reviews and discussions, the Compensation Committee recommended to our Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2021.
-Based on these reviews and Analysis be included in this proxy statement and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2021.
+Davis and Evans and Ms. Bowman are the members of our Compensation Committee.
+In fulfilling its oversight responsibilities, the Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis contained in this proxy statement and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2022.
+Based on these reviews and discussions, the Compensation Committee recommended to our Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2022.